Dan Schulman: Early life

-Business background
+Career

 Schulman began his business career at AT&T, working more than 18 years there and becoming the youngest member of the company's senior executive team.
-Schulman started at an entry-level account management position; when he left AT&T, he was president of the $22 billion consumer long-distance business, managing 40,000 employees.
+Schulman started at an entry-level account management position; when he left AT&T, he was president of the company, managing 40,000 employees.

-He then became president and COO, and then CEO of Priceline.com.
+He then became president and COO, and then CEO, of Priceline.com.
 During his two years there, Priceline's annual revenues grew from a reported $20 million to about $1 billion.

 In 2001, Richard Branson invited Schulman to become the founding CEO of Virgin Mobile USA, Inc. Schulman led the company from its national launch in 2002 to it becoming a public company in 2007, and ultimately its sale to Sprint Nextel in 2009.
 His tenure at the company was noted by the company's growth as the "no hidden fees" carrier.
 By the time Schulman left Virgin Mobile, it had become one of the nation's top wireless carriers, with more than 5 million customers and $1.3 billion in annual sales.
-Following the sale of Virgin Mobile to Sprint Nextel, Schulman served as President of Sprint's Prepaid group until he moved to American Express.
+Following the sale of Virgin Mobile to Sprint Nextel, Schulman was president of Sprint's Prepaid group until he moved to American Express.

-On September 30, 2014, it was announced that Schulman would become CEO of PayPal, which would continue as a separate legal entity, split from eBay in 2015.
-His tenure was also marked by the $2.2 billion acquisition of European payment provider iZettle, PayPal's second largest purchase to date.
+In September 2014, it was announced that Schulman would become CEO of PayPal, which would continue as a separate legal entity, split from eBay in 2015.
 He has stated that his goals at PayPal include giving financial tools to the 70 million Americans underserved by the U.S. financial system.

 During the 2018–19 United States federal government shutdown, Schulman initiated the idea for PayPal to offer $500 in interest-free cash advances to furloughed U.S. government workers, committing to provide up to $25 million in interest-free loans.
-In April 2019, Schulman announced PayPal's plans to invest $500 million in Uber to connect the two marketplaces.
-In November 2020, Schulman oversaw the launch of cryptocurrency purchasing and selling on PayPal.

 In 2019, Schulman unveiled PayPal's Employee Financial Wellness initiative to help struggling workers by lowering healthcare costs, and creating avenues for employees to receive equity in the company to promote long-term saving.
-In 2020 he announced PayPal's $535 million commitment to support Black-owned businesses and minority communities in the U.S. in an effort to help close the racial wealth gap.

-Schulman prohibited hate groups from using PayPal's platform from accepting payments or donations for activities that promote "hate, violence or racial intolerance".

-PayPal had its strongest financial results ever in the first quarter of 2021.
-Schulman has announced plans to build on PayPal's successful quarter with a PayPal "digital wallet".

-In February 2023, it was announced that Schulman will step down as PayPal CEO by 31st December 2023.
-He will reportedly remain to serve on the board of directors.
+In February 2023, it was announced that Schulman would step down as PayPal chief executive by 31 December 2023.
+He will reportedly remain on the board of directors.

+In October 2025, Schulman was appointed chief executive of Verizon.